eco-theory/island-evo/README.md

 # island-evo

-Island model with evolutionary dynamics
+Code for island model, with evolutionary dynamics.